 This policy provides guidance on how Oxford Sports LTC uses the internet and social media, and the procedures for doing so.
-It also outlines how we expect the staff and volunteers who work for us, and the children or young people who are members of our organisation, to behave online.
+It also outlines how we expect the Coaches and Club volunteers who work for us, and the children or young people who are members of our organisation, to behave online.

 The aims of our online safety policy are:

 - to protect all children and young people involved with our organisation and who make use of technology (such as mobiles phones, games consoles and the internet) while in our care

 - to provide coaches and club volunteers with policy and procedure information regarding online safety and inform them how to respond to incidents

 - to ensure our organisation is operating in line with our values and within the law regarding how we behave online

 Understanding the online world